Please note : This post may be updated overtime with additional tips.

 This supine position also keeps the brain alert.

 In fact, Littlehales wants everyone to sleep on their side in the fetal position just as you would when you were a baby.
+See image below.

-But which side you face matters.
+According to him which side you face matters.

 Nick advises you face the opposite of your dominant side.